ddchristopher/memory-game/README.md

 A memory matching game using html, css, and javascript created for the Udacity Intro to Programming Nanodegree.

 ## How to Start:
-Clone the repository and open index.html file
+Download the repository and open index.html file

 ## Rules:
 The game randomly assigns 8 pairs of Rune symbols to 16 cards.
 Each card will flip over when the player clicks it, revealing the symbol on its back.
 When the player flips a second card, if the card matches the first both cards will remain flipped.
 If they do not match they will flip over again.